Muilenburg says Boeing brings ‘a tone of humility and learning’ over 737 MAX to Paris Air Show

 For Boeing, the MAX crisis will dominate the 2019 Paris Air Show, which opens Monday at Le Bourget on the outskirts of the French capital.

-“This Air Show is different,” Muilenburg told journalists.
+“This air show is different,” Muilenburg told journalists.
 “We anticipate some widebody orders that you’ll be hearing about through the week.
 But that’s not our focus.”

 “This really is a defining moment for Boeing,” Muilenburg said.
 “It’s given us pause.
 We’re very reflective.
 And we’re going to learn and we’re going to stay true to our values.”